Reviews of Urusei Yatsura (1981) and related work

 A spotty quality of sorts eventually takes hold, due in large part to the crew’s willingness to experiment, often with the character of Megane functioning as an avatar.
 I love the little guy: a fanatic Marxist and total geek trying to play it cool and sometimes succeeding.
 He’s played by Chiba Shigeru, an Oshii regular and master of the rant.
 Episode 99 is an early take on the subject of stand-and-eat noodle masters, the subject of Oshii’s crowning achievement, according to himself: Tachigui (2006).

 Quality declines roughly when Oshii departs.
-This leaves some examples of the sort of crude tricks (like suddenly gigantic heads, and mallets from nowhere) that were claimed to mark true anime in the early stages of the Western subcultural explosion.
+This leaves some examples of the sort of crude tricks (like suddenly gigantic heads, and mallets from nowhere) that were claimed by fandom gatekeepers to mark “true anime” in the early stages of the Western subcultural explosion.
 An incidental sight gag character (Kotatsu-neko) is unwisely institutionalized as a fairly major figure, and eventually starts talking (episode 156).

 There are a couple of sweet Miyazaki allusions, like Cagliostro’s robot ninja in episode 160 and Lum as Nausicaä in episode 162 (though the true Messiah of Tomobiki High turns out to be Megane).
 There’s also what appears to be a simultaneous homage to Blade Runner (1982) and Star Wars (1977) (see episode 89) in episode 178, and so on.
 The ending is remarkably satisfying, although it follows so much inconsistency, and resolves nothing: the gods arrive to pull their shtick, as in Saiyūki.